 Cable is a dying industry.
 In fact, I cut my cable cord years ago and haven’t looked back.
-There are so many amazing alternatives to cable out there that are cheaper, have less commercials, or are more niche specific that there’s almost no for anyone to even have cable anymore.
+There are so many amazing cable alternatives that are cheaper, have fewer commercials, or are more niche-specific that there’s almost no reason for anyone to even have cable anymore.
 The problem is that many people don’t even know so many other options exist!

 There are over 20 alternatives to cable on this list alone, and I’m sure there are other niche services that I don’t even know about.
 But regardless of your television watching needs, I’m positive that you will find something on this list that fits them!